What Is Fine Jewelry Guide to Quality Value and Types

 | Metal Density | Solid (not hollow) | Prevents denting and warping |

-| Plating | Thick Vermeil or PVD | Ensures waterproof jewelry materials last for years |
+| Plating | Thick Vermeil or PVD | Guarantees appropriate jewelry for waterproof materials over the course of several years. |

-| Stone Security | Hand-set stones | Prevents loss compared to glued-in crystals |
+| Stone Security | Hand-set stones | Keeps them in place better than glued-in crystals |

 Ethical and Sustainable Manufacturing Practices